vvaltchev/tilck/docs/syscalls.md

 8. The only thing that `setsid()` does now is resetting the controlling tty.

 9. At the moment `times()` just updates `tms_utime` and `tms_stime`.

+10. Only the clocks CLOCK_REALTIME and CLOCK_MONOTONIC are supported.